wtrocki/npm-publish-action/README.md

 # npm-publish-repo action

-GitHub action to automatically publish packages to npm.
+GitHub action to automatically publish your entire workspace to npm.

+Action assumes that user has monorepository with multiple packages.
+Action doesn't require user to maintain package versions.

+You can simply bump version in root of your monorepository and action will automatically change versions of the packages when publishing.

 ## Usage